 Vienna Tours to Salzburg.
-Are you up for a bit of Salzburg while you are in Vienna?
-At 250km (155 miles), my second favourite Austrian city is not that far off but you need to ensure you don’t spend redundant hours in transit.
-I travelled twice from Vienna to Salzburg for a day in a friend’s car: great company and good journey but no highlights on the way, and we got up too late.
-Here are three variables for you to check when searching for a tour to Salzburg:
+Are you up for Salzburg while in Vienna?
+At 250 km (155 miles), Austria’s second most popular city is not far off.
+However, ensure you don’t spend redundant hours in transit.
+In my case, I travelled twice from Vienna to Salzburg for a day in a friend’s car: great company and good journey but no highlights on the way, and we got up too late.
+On the whole, check three criteria when searching for a tour to Salzburg:

-a) choose a door-to-door option, or convenient meeting point
+a) door-to-door option, or convenient meeting point, to save time;

-b) your chosen means of transport will impact your trip experience, make sure you are comfortable with it;
+b) means of transport: will impact your trip experience;

-c) build in visits to selected worthwile places on the go.
+c) transfer optimisation: visit carefully selected places on the go.

 I’m starting my list of the best Vienna Tours to Salzburg with those that tick all of those criteria.
-They are all day trips from Vienna, except the last tip (5 day tour).
+They are all day trips from Vienna, except for the last (5 day tour).

 Vienna Tours to Salzburg.
-I like this tour because a) you’ll stop by fabulous lake Attersee and St. Gilgen (a Sound of Music location) on lake Wolfgang in Salzkammergutand b) you can use free Wi-Fi and iPads c) you have free time for lunch and later in the afternoon.
-The group is limited to eight people.
-The 12-hour tour gets the most of your day and you’ll travel in a Mercedes minivan.
-You’ll also get a truly local guide to show you around Salzburg.
-Even though you are not picked up from your hotel, the tour operator pays your taxi fare from a central Vienna hotel.
-Read more.
+Unless you are a fan of microphones and waving umbrellas this way of experiencing Salzburg is bound to appeal.
+I joined one of those tours and liked it for three reasons.
+First, you stop by fabulous lake Attersee and St. Gilgen (a Sound of Music location) on lake Wolfgang in Salzkammergut.
+Second, you can use free Wi-Fi and iPads; and third, you have free time for lunch and later in the afternoon.
+Not only is the group limited to eight people you also travel in a super comfortable Mercedes minivan.
+You will also get a truly local guide to show you around Salzburg.